Big sky, big picture

 Raytheon's Standard Terminal Automation Modernization and Replacement System, or STARS, is used by air traffic controllers at airports and Terminal Radar Approach Control facilities to monitor and direct air traffic up to 60 miles around airports and up to 14,000 feet in the air.

 The STARS program receives radar data and flight plan information and presents them to air traffic controllers so they can monitor, control and accept hand-off of air traffic.
 Through 68 airports and other sites, including many of the world’s busiest airports, STARS handles approximately 80 percent of the air traffic in the U.S.

 "STARS is a replacing all of the FAA's old analog, single color, round displays," said Spurio.
 "It's like buying a new iPhone; you need to add all the latest and greatest apps to really take advantage of its processing power.
 STARS will allow the FAA to add apps and enhancement packages down the road."

-Raytheon's Low Power Radar is a one-meter-square, Active Electronically Scanned Array, or AESA, software-defined radar.
-While Originally designed to be networked to provide high-definition weather monitoring at all altitudes, LPR can be adapted for different applications.
+Raytheon's Skyler is a one-meter-square, low-power, Active Electronically Scanned Array, or AESA, software-defined radar.
+While originally designed to be networked to provide high-definition weather monitoring at all altitudes, Skyler can be adapted for different applications.